RafailAndreou/RafailAndreou/README.md

 ## GitHub: My Digital Archive

 Unfortunately, most of the projects I worked on were lost to time.
 However, thanks to the wonders of GitHub, I've been able to preserve some of my early endeavors and track my growth as a programmer.
+Many of these lost projects were useful automation tools for games, reflecting my passion for creating software and my enjoyment in the process of building personal useful tools.

 ## Current Endeavors